Mango0x45/stagit/README.md

 - Allow for the index page title to be customized
 - Display files in a sane manner, i.e. to access files in a folder, you must actually open the folder, they are not all spat out on one page.
+- The Unlicense is listed as a license.
 - REAMDE files written in markdown are displayed as HTML on an `about.html` page.
 If you have one, this is the default page when visiting a repository.
 Otherwise the default is the commit log.
+- README files written in reStructuredText are displayed as HTML just like markdown, however this requires `pandoc(1)` to be installed.
 - Better documentation in manpages (and code in the future maybe).

 Usage